oerg866/win98-quickinstall/README.md

   **This parameter is currently broken, sorry.
 It's always quiet.**

-# Preparing a Windows 98 / ME installation for packaging
+# Preparing a Windows 98 / ME image for use with `sysprep.py`

 - Install Windows 98 / ME in a virtual machine or emulator, just as you want it.
   I recommend using 86Box using the following configuration:

   - Machine:
     - Machine Type: Slot 1
     - Achine: [i440BX] ABIT BF6